 Be nice.
 Or else.

-Art Director Joined about 4 years ago
+Art Director Joined over 4 years ago

 Fasting won't magically make you focus more easily, but it can certainly help with dampening factors that may hinder your ability to focus.